candu/blog-archive/posts/2012-10-22-dont-hate-cross-correlate.md

 ### An Interactive Example

-If you're viewing this on an RSS reader, check out the example [on my blog](/blog/2012/10/22/dont-hate-cross-correlate/#quick-demo).
+If you're viewing this on an RSS reader, check out the example [on my blog](/posts/2012-10-22-dont-hate-cross-correlate/#quick-demo).

 You can see the code for this demo [here](https://github.com/candu/quantified-savagery-files/tree/master/Algorithms/cross-correlation).

 <iframe
   height="480"
+  id="quick-demo"
   src="https://blog.savageevan.com/quantified-savagery-files/Algorithms/cross-correlation/index.html"
   width="100%">
 </iframe>